Dunder Mifflin: Overview

-A fourth-season episode, "Dunder Mifflin Infinity", said the company was founded in 1949 by Robert Dunder (John Ingle) and Robert Mifflin, originally to sell brackets for use in construction.
+A fourth-season episode, "Dunder Mifflin Infinity", said the company was founded in 1949 by Robert Dunder (John Ingle) and Robert Mifflin, initially to sell brackets for use in construction.
 The fifth-season episode "Company Picnic" said that the co-founders met on a tour of Dartmouth College.
-U.S. News & World Report likens it to many real companies in its size range: "It is facing an increasingly competitive marketplace.
+U.S. News & World Report likens it to many actual companies in its size range: "It is facing an increasingly competitive marketplace.
 Like many smaller players, it just can't compete with the low prices charged by big-box rivals like Staples, OfficeMax and Office Depot, and it seems to be constantly bleeding corporate customers that are focused on cutting costs themselves."
 The show's creators share this assessment—"It's basically a Staples, just not as big", says co-producer Kent Zbornak—as do some of those companies.
 "Since Dunder Mifflin could be considered among our competitors", says Chuck Rubin, an Office Depot executive, "I think Michael Scott is actually the perfect person to run their Scranton office."

 The company was depicted as based in New York City, with branches in smaller Northeastern cities.
 Episodes are set in the Scranton branch, but other branches have been mentioned and seen.
-The now-closed Stamford, Connecticut, branch was seen when Jim Halpert (John Krasinski) transferred there during the first half of the third season.
+The now-closed Stamford, Connecticut branch was seen when Jim Halpert (John Krasinski) transferred there during the first half of the third season.
 Another episode, "Branch Wars", gave viewers a brief glimpse of the Utica branch, one of several purportedly in upstate New York.
-Zbornak says that city was on the short list for where to base the show, with some of its writers having ties to Central New York, and that they always intended for at least a branch office to be located there, for reasons of phonetics.
+Zbornak says that the city was on the shortlist for where to base the show, with some of its writers having ties to Central New York, and that they always intended for at least a branch office to be located there, for reasons of phonetics.
 "Utica was just such a different-sounding name than Scranton", Zbornak says.
 But also, "we had done a little research and thought our kind of business could survive in Utica."